EvanDarwin/poster3/README.md

 - Added more thorough tests for both Python 2/3
 - Travis CI now builds on all Python versions
 - Removed streaming HTTP helpers, if needed, can be reimplemented.

+For more information about migrating to the new API in 0.9.0, read the [migration guide](https://github.com/EvanDarwin/poster3/wiki/Migration-from-0.8.1-to-0.9-)

 ### 0.8.1 (April 16, 2011)
 - Factor out handler creation into get_handlers() method.
 Thanks to Flavio Percoco Premoli